 Enshrined religious harmony

 A number of ancient places of worship are located at Hajo.
 The Hayagriva Madhava Mandir is the most famous temple.
-There is an important Muslim mosque located in the Hajo city known as the Poa Mecca.
+There is an important Muslim mosque located in Hajo city known as the Poa Mecca.
 The town of Hajo is also famous throughout Asia for its bell metal industry.
 The small town is also the largest producer of silk clothes in Assam.

 Powa-Mecca- This is a celebrated Muslim shrine.
-The word powa /poa meaning one fourth.
+The word powa /poa means one-fourth.
 Implying its importance to be equivalent to one-fourth of the Mecca of Arab Emirates.
 It was built by Mir Lutufullah-i-Shiraji in 1657, during the period of the Mughal emperor Shahjahan.
-It is believed that soil from the Mecca was used while laying the foundation of this mosque.
+It is believed that soil from Mecca was used while laying the foundation of this mosque.

 Sualkuchi – is famous for the Assam silk.
 Sualkuchi is located 10kms from Hajo.
 The town is also known for its Sankaradeva's Vaisnavite tradition.